Explore how your team can use Hiver.

 When asking for a reference request, there are several important factors you should consider to ensure a successful and professional process:

 • Be Specific: Provide specific details about the job you’re applying for to help the reference writer tailor their recommendation to the role.
-Mention the job title, company name, job description, and key skills or experiences the employer is looking for.
+If relevant, you can also mention if the role involves handling invoices or managing financial records.
 Also, guide them with your digital portfolio to highlight the specific projects or tasks where you excelled.

 • Request Politely: Make your request respectfully and politely, expressing that you understand if they can’t fulfill the request for any reason.
 Remember, writing a reference can be a significant commitment of time and energy.